ogahozy/ups_api/README.md

 2. change directory the folder
 3. pip install -r requirements,txt
 4. export FLASK_APP=run.py
-5. Also exportmyour access credentials to environs
+5. Also export your access credentials to environs
 ie: export AccessLicenseNumber='your license' i.Do same for username and password
 6. flask run
+There you go